chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 * updated the changelog of last versions (hopefully more clear now)
 * did this because of the many changes in last versions

-= Version 7.9 =
-* fix: email label validation on settingspage (thanks gerard1964)
-* new: added name and email column on submissions page
-* updated privacy consent notification in email to admin and in dashboard (again)

-= Version 7.8 =
-* updated privacy consent notification in email to admin and in dashboard

 For all versions please check file changelog.